AlexandreDiano/About-Me/README.md

 ## 🧠 About Me
 </div>

-I'm a passionate **Artificial Intelligence** enthusiast with a focus on **Computer Vision** and its transformative applications.
+I'm a passionate Artificial Intelligence enthusiast with a focus on Computer Vision and its transformative applications.
 My software development journey began in 2019, and I’ve been dedicated to solving real-world problems with technology ever since.

-Currently, I’m pursuing my **System Analysis and Development** degree at the **Paraná Federal University**.
+I hold a degree in System Analysis and Development from the Paraná Federal University.
 I thrive on learning and exploring new technologies that can make an impact.
 <h1></h1>

 <div align="center">